wieerwill/Informatik/Systemsicherheit.md

 2. State Transition Scheme
   - Effects of operations on protection state:
     - writeSolution
-      Informal Policy: "A sample solution (...) can be downloaded by students only after submitting their own solution." $\Leftrightarrow$  "If the automaton receives an input ⟨writeSolution,(s,o)⟩ and the conditions are satisfied, it transitions to a state where s is allowed to download the sample solution."
+      Informal Policy: "A sample solution (...) can be downloaded by students only after submitting their own solution." $\Leftrightarrow$  "If the automaton receives an input \langlewriteSolution,(s,o)\rangle and the conditions are satisfied, it transitions to a state where s is allowed to download the sample solution."
       ```
       command writeSolution(s,o) ::= if write $\in$ m(s,o)
         then